 As the South Dakota State University women's basketball team has grown into a championship-caliber team at the Division I level, so have their facilities.

 The team had a new locker room built during the 2007-08 season.
 Only the women's basketball team has access to their locker room, giving them space and privacy.

-Every player has a picture on their locker, name plate and a Jackrabbit stool.
+Every student-athlete has a picture on their locker, name plate and a Jackrabbit stool.
 Inside each locker lists the names of all the previous Jackrabbits that once held that space.
-It is a great way to remember all the former players who helped build the program to where it is today.
+It is a great way to remember all the former student-athletes who helped build the program to where it is today.

 The Dykhouse Student-Athlete Center houses an academic center with study areas, computers, tutors, and other educational aids for all SDSU teams.
 The center also includes a well-equipped weight room for strength and conditioning, in additon to athletic training and rehabilitation facilities.